KUNDANIOS/user-auth-system-/README.md

    - Replace `JWT_SECRET` with a strong, unique secret key
    - Update `MONGODB_URI` with your MongoDB connection string
    - Adjust `PORT` if needed

+5. Make sure MongoDB is running on your system

 ## Running the Application